 - Secretum.
 Another app combining messaging and trading with only an e-wallet that is required to sign-up.
 The dApp enables users to transfer crypto assets, including currencies and NFTs.

 - ySign.
 Built using blockchain technology, it features a message exchange, a voice chat app, a crypto wallet, and a cryptocurrency transfer platform all in one place.

 Secure data storage is of vital importance, especially for business websites with millions of users.
-Since there is no central server for storing data on the dApps’ world and the data is split into chunks and transmitted through encrypted peer-to-peer connection, there’s no possibility for data theft and hijacking.
+There is no central server for storing data on the dApps’ world and the data is split into chunks and transmitted through an encrypted peer-to-peer connection.
+It makes data theft and hijacking impossible.

 No third party can access or control users’ data, which gives distributed storage services an indisputable advantage over traditional cloud storage.
 High speed and top-notch interoperability are other advantages.

 Top Web 3.0 examples of storage applications include: